muneer78/muneer78.github.io/_posts/2022-12-09-alone-on-this-barren-earth.md

 ---
 tags: absurdist
-title: Alone On This Barren Earth
+title: Alone on this barren earth
 date: 2022-12-09
 ---